 UX design principle is the tried and tested guideline on how to create simple, accessible, and pleasurable designs and user interfaces.
 UX principles help designers make decisions about how to organize and emphasize visual cues, draw attention, and address users’ needs as simply as possible.
 These principles provide a framework that helps direct designers’ thinking and against which they can lean when in doubt.

 In the following blog post, we will introduce you to five core UX design principles and provide you with more information on why is ux design important.

 1. Hierarchy guides experience

 Website structure is a key UX design principle.
+That’s why ux wireframing always comes in handy.
 There are two important types of hierarchy that you need to keep in mind during the design process - information and visual hierarchy.